e-sr/moonboard/doc/BUILD-WALL.md

 and
 [How and why to train on a moonboard](https://www.climbing.com/skills/how-and-why-to-train-on-the-moonboard/).

+Time and materials?
+Lets be honest: you will need lots of time to build a wall (drilling, mounting, calculations, ....).
+In this design the most expensive part are the holds.
+Calculate with 8€ each roughly.

 ## Design the dimensions
 After measuring my room in the rooftop I drew a lot of different alternatives where to locate the board and what sizes to choose.